Groups say they're shut out of global treaty talks on plastics pollution in Bangkok

 In earlier meetings of the UN Intergovernmental Negotiating Committee on Plastic Pollution in 2022 and 2023, countries spent a lot of time debating rules and procedure, including how they would vote on decisions.

-This meeting of subject matter experts is the first where the substance of what could go into the treaty will be discussed in detail.
+At this meeting of subject matter experts, the substance of what could go into the treaty will be discussed in detail.
 It runs through next week.

 Negotiating committee Executive Secretary Jyoti Mathur-Filipp replied in a letter that she wasn't authorized to let people in and countries had not agreed on having observers participate.